learn-co-curriculum/phrg-js-basics-intro-to-javascript-readme/README.md

 To [open the dev tools in Chrome](https://developers.google.com/web/tools/chrome-devtools/console/#open_as_panel ), press `Ctrl+Shift+J` (Windows / Linux) or `Cmd+Opt+J` (Mac).
 Chrome ships with a whole suite of useful dev tools, but the only one we care about for now is the JavaScript console.

-The console is a sandboxed environment in the browser where we can type and run arbitrary JavaScript code.
+The console is an environment in the browser where we can type and run arbitrary JavaScript code in the context of the current browser window.
+The console is _sandboxed_, meaning the only resources it has access to are those loaded on the current page.
 Once we start declaring variables and functions in separate JavaScript files, we'll be able to access and play around with them in the console.
 The console is the single best tool for debugging JavaScript in the browser, so start familiarizing yourself with it now.

 The `Ctrl+Shift+J` / `Cmd+Opt+J` command should open up straight into the console.
 If, for whatever reason, it doesn't, you can always click on `Console` in the dropdown (when the dev tools are collapsed) or in the list of tabs: